 - Structural work (Fall 2014): Crews repaired the bridge’s weathered steel structure by removing rust, replacing rivets and making other structural repairs and improvements.
 Damaged truss members were replaced and new truss members were added to strengthen the bridge during the first phase.

-- Painting (2015-2017)*: Crews will remove old paint from the bridge’s steel supports and then repaint them to the historic deep blue-green color over three work seasons (May-October).
-Crews set up tarps to contain debris associated with sandblasting and painting.
-Sandblasting and repainting the bridge is in progress.
-Additional rivet removal and replacement also will occur during painting.
-Crews will sandblast and repaint in sections, starting on the west end of the bridge and working east.
+- Sandblasting and repainting (2015-2018): * Crews are removing old paint from the bridge’s steel supports and repainting them to the historic deep blue-green color.
+Tarps contain debris associated with sandblasting and painting.
+Additional rivet removal and replacement is occurring during painting.
+Crews are sandblasting and repainting in sections, starting on the west end of the bridge and working east.
 They will move work platforms and the containment system between periods of active painting.

 Ross Island Bridge

 - The Oregon Department of Transportation started a rehabilitation project in fall 2014 to maintain and preserve the bridge’s structural integrity and extend the useful life of this important connection.

 - The project’s ﬁrst phase, completed in February 2015, repaired the bridge’s weathered steel structure by removing rust, replacing rivets and making other structural repairs and improvements to the bridge.